merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 ```
 </div>

-If you are here, you are done.
+If you are here, you are done!
 Congratulations, and thank you very much for your patience!

 Now you can take a look up some anvi'o resources [here]({{ site.url }}/software/anvio), or come say hi to us on Slack.

 {% include _join-anvio-slack.html %}

 ## (5) Follow the active development (you're a wizard, arry)